-- 1. Solicit bids from an adequate number of known suppliers in sufficient time prior to the established date for opening of the bids. - Publicly announce the proposed contract at least once and not less than 14 calendar days before the opening of bids.
+- 1. Solicit bids from an adequate number of known suppliers in sufficient time prior to the established date for opening of the bids. - 2.
+Publicly announce the proposed contract at least once and not less than 14 calendar days before the opening of bids.
 Include the time and place of the bid opening in the public announcement. - 3.
-Clearly define the items or services needed so that bidders can properly respond. - 4.
+Clearly define the material, product or service needed so that bidders can properly respond. - 4.
 Notify TDA about the time and place of bid opening at least 14 days before the bids are opened.
-A TDA representative will be present at bid opening if you expect to receive \$100,000 or more in program payments. - 5.
-Open the bids publicly at the time and place stated on the invitation for bid - 6.
-If required, obtain TDA approval before awarding the contract.
-Refer to ten 7500, Texas Department of Agriculture Approval of Contracts. - 7.
+A TDA representative from the Community Operations regional office will be present at bid opening if the CE expects to receive \$150,000 (one hundred fifty thousand dollars) or more in program payments. - 5.
+Open the bids publicly at the time and place stated on the invitation for bid. - 6.
+If required, obtain TDA approval before awarding the contract. - 7.
 Select the responsible contractor that submits the lowest bid that conforms to the invitation for bid.
 Note: If specified in the bidding document, consider factors such as discounts, transportation costs and life cycle costs in determining the lowest bid.
 Payment discounts may be used only if prior experience with the bidder indicates that these discounts are generally taken.
-Reject any or all bids if there are sound, documented reasons to do so in the best interest of the program. - 8.
-Before program operations begin, you must: - Submit copies of all bids that were received, the reason for selecting the contractor, the name of the contractor, a copy of the awarded contract and certification of independent price determination; - Notify the chosen contractor by telephone, then in writing.
-This will provide the contractor with the necessary time to prepare an acceptance letter; and - o Notify the rejected bidders in writing, of the name of the selected contractor.
+Reject any or all bids if there are sound, documented reasons to do so in the best interest of the program.

+- 8. Before program operations begin, the CE must: - a.
+Submit copies of all bids that were received, the reason for selecting the contractor, the name of the contractor, a copy of the awarded contract and certification of independent price determination (generally this is done at the time the CE submits their application to participate in the SFSP); - b.
+Notify the chosen contractor by telephone, then in writing.
+This will provide the contractor with the necessary time to prepare an acceptance letter; and - c.
+Notify the rejected bidders, in writing, of the name of the selected contractor.